fabydag19/oracledb/README.md

-# py_oracle_script
+# oracledb
-A simple script to connect to Oracle Database and execute a query.
+A simple python script to connect to Oracle Database and execute a query using oracledb library.